ledermann/docker-rails-base/README.md

 Note: Before I started timing, the base image was not available on my machine, so it was downloaded first, which took some time.
 If the base image is already available, the building time is only 1:18min (**3 times faster**).

-## How?
+# Requirements

 This repo is based on the following assumptions:

+- Your Docker host is compatible with [Alpine Linux 3.14](https://wiki.alpinelinux.org/wiki/Release_Notes_for_Alpine_3.14.0), which requires Docker 20.10.0 or later
-- Your app is compatible with [Ruby 3.0.2 for Alpine Linux](https://github.com/docker-library/ruby/blob/master/3.0/alpine3.13/Dockerfile)
+- Your app is compatible with [Ruby 3.0.2 for Alpine Linux](https://github.com/docker-library/ruby/blob/master/3.0/alpine3.14/Dockerfile)
 - Your app uses Ruby on Rails 6.0 or 6.1
 - Your app uses PostgreSQL
 - Your app installs Node modules with [Yarn](https://yarnpkg.com/)
 - Your app compiles JS with [Webpacker](https://github.com/rails/webpacker) and/or [Asset pipeline (Sprockets)](https://github.com/rails/sprockets-rails)

+If your project differs from this, I suggest to fork this project and create your own base image.

+## How?

 It uses [multi-stage building](https://docs.docker.com/develop/develop-images/multistage-build/) to build a very small production image.
 There are two Dockerfiles in this repo, one for the first stage (called `Builder`) and one for the resulting stage (called `Final`).